SAP/abap-file-formats/docs/json.md

 For compatible changes to the file format, the JSON schema is just updated.
 The indicator whether the format has changed is not updated.
-JSON files are always validated against the latest update of the JSON schema of the corresponding format vaersion.
+JSON files are always validated against the latest update of the JSON schema of the corresponding format version.

 Following changes to file formats are considered as compatible: